NOMU: Neural Optimization-based Model Uncertainty: The NOMU Algorithm

-\begin{remark} In \termc{}, instead of the Lebesgue-measure, one can also use a different measure $\nu$, i.e., $\frac{1}{\nu(\X)}\int_{\X}e^{-\cexp\cdot \sigmodelhatraw(x)}\,d\nu(x)$.
-This can be relevant in high dimensions, where meaningful data points often lie close to a lower-dimensional manifold \citep{cayton2005algorithms}; $\nu$ can then be chosen to concentrate on that region.
-In practice, this can be implemented by sampling from a large unlabeled data set $\Daug$ representing this region or one can try to learn the measure $\nu$ using GANs \citep{goodfellow2014gen}. \end{remark}

-\paragraph{Theoretical analysis} In \Cref{appendix:Desiderata}, we prove that NOMU fulfills \hyperref[itm:Axioms:trivial]{D1}, \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2} and \hyperref[itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints]{D5} (\Cref{prop:NOMUD1,prop:NOMUD2,prop:NOMUD5}), and discuss how NOMU fulfills \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3} and \hyperref[itm:Axioms:irregular]{D4}.
+\paragraph{Theory} In \Cref{appendix:Desiderata}, we prove that NOMU fulfills \hyperref[itm:Axioms:trivial]{D1}, \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2} and \hyperref[itm:Axioms:UncertaintyDecreasesWithMoreTrainingPoints]{D5} (\Cref{prop:NOMUD1,prop:NOMUD2,prop:NOMUD5}), and discuss how NOMU fulfills \hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3} and \hyperref[itm:Axioms:irregular]{D4}.
 In \Cref{subsec:connectingNOMUtoPointwiseUncertaintyBounds}, we show that, under certain assumptions, NOMU's UBs can be interpreted as \textit{pointwise worst-case} UBs $\uUBp(x):=\sup_{f\in \HC_{\Dtr}}f(x)$ within a hypothesis class~$\HC_{\Dtr}$ of data-explaining functions.
-In \Cref{subsec:Pointwise Uncertainty Bounds}, we explain how $\lUBp(x)$ and $\uUBp(x)$ estimate posterior credible bounds of BNNs (with a Gaussian prior on the weights), without performing challenging variational inference.
+In \Cref{subsec:Pointwise Uncertainty Bounds}, we explain how $\lUBp(x)$ and $\uUBp(x)$ estimate posterior CBs of BNNs (with a Gaussian prior on the weights), without performing challenging variational inference.
+However, while exact posterior CBs of BNNs lose \hyperref[itm:Axioms:irregular]{D4} as their width goes to infinity, NOMU's UBs are capable of retaining \hyperref[itm:Axioms:irregular]{D4} in this limit.

-\section{Experimental evaluation}
+\section{Experimental Evaluation}

-In this section, we experimentally evaluate NOMU's model uncertainty estimate.
-To isolate model uncertainty decoupled from data noise, we study scarce and noiseless settings.\footnote{This contrasts with prior work, which has evaluated \emph{total} uncertainty (model plus data noise uncertainty) on noisy data.
-However, this does not allow for clean conclusions about model uncertainty estimation.} We first consider 1D-2D regression tasks, before studying Bayesian optimization with up to 20-dimensional input.
+In this section, we experimentally evaluate NOMU's model uncertainty estimate in multiple synthetic and real-world regression settings (\Cref{subsec:Regression}) as well as in high-dimensional Bayesian optimization (\Cref{subsec:BayesianOptimization}).